The Benefits of Using Facebook to Grow a YouTube Channel

 - Traffic Campaign – Start Running on Day 3

 Step #4: Ask Users to Subscribe to Your YouTube Channel

-The best way that I have found to do this is to use a subscription link.
+The best way that we have found to do this is by using a subscription link.
 All you need to do is add the text below to the end of any YouTube Channel, and it automatically will route users to a page that requests them to subscribe before ever even watching the full video:

 Subscription Text: ?sub_confirmation=1

 Now, we are not saying this is the end all be all of gaining subscribers on YouTube, but we have found that it works really well for people trying to migrate Facebook users over to their YouTube Channel.

 We hope you found this quick guide useful.
 If you happen to give it a go, we would love to hear about your results.